Understanding the county budget

 Effect of the structural gap

-After the cap on property taxes was put in place, King County revenues grew by 2-3 percent a year, buoyed by the region’s construction boom.
-However, the rising cost of providing the same level of public services went up by 4 to 6 percent a year.
-The structural gap was worsened by the global recession of 2008-10.
+Due to the cap on property taxes, King County revenues grow by 1 percent a year.
 In the past several years, the County has been able to contain growth in costs to about 3.5 percent a year through various cost saving measures.
-However, such cost saving measures have been nullified by the global recession due to the COVID-19 pandemic and historic inflation.
+However, the rising cost of providing the same level of public services has gone up by 5 to 9 percent a year due to historic inflation.

 In the past decade, predicted deficits, or difference between revenues and costs, have forced King County to cut a few hundred million dollars in services.
 Such deficits must be addressed by the County Executive when he presents a balanced budget, as required by law, for review and approval by the County Council.